Author photo by Phil Winters

 His third novel, Sunshine Chief, a sequel to The Dining Car, won the IBPA Benjamin Franklin Silver Medal for Popular Fiction and was named a finalist in the Literary Fiction category of the Readers' Favorite Book Awards.

 Eric lives in Southern California with his wife, Teresa.
-Their idea of fun is eating good food, drinking good wine, and touring the USA in a ridiculously large Country Coach.
+Their idea of fun is eating good food and drinking good wine.